justinhomsi/portfolio/README.md

 # portfolio
-A collection of work completed during my university studies ordered by study year (first to final) and by unit
+A collection of work completed during my university studies ordered by study year, and by unit